dragome/dragome-sdk/doc/crud-grid-example.md

 ###Objects section

-Using the same mechanism from above to repeat columns we are repeating each item, which contains a reference to an entity inside.
-In this case we want repeat them in a particular order and filtering by a provided expression.
+Using the same mechanism from above to repeat columns we are repeating each item, item class contains a reference to the entity itself.
+In this case we want repeat them in a particular order and filtering each one by a specific expression.
 For **orderBy** method we specify a getter that allows repeater mechanism to obtain the value to compare to, and we also specify the ascending or descending order we want to use.
-And for filter purposes we specify only a tester supplier to test each item whether it has to be shown or not.
+For filter purposes we use **filter** method, specifying a tester supplier to test each item whether it has to be shown or not.

 Source code
 ``` Java